chiefmurph/MAUC/README.md

 when you switch from branch to branch.

 This point bears repeating:
->A branch enables Windows Explorer, OS Finder, Rstudio, and other programs to be aware of only the versions of your PC's files that have been modified while that branch has been active.
+>A branch enables your PC's
+programs to be aware of only the versions of your PC's files that have been modified while that branch has been active.
+The versions on all other branches remain in their current state.
-If you switch branches you will only **lose sight of** the versions on the other branches.
+If you switch branches you will only **lose sight of** the versions on the other branches, not lose them entirely.
 To see them again, switch back to that branch.

 #### Commits